Adhi711/BOOLEAN_FUNCTION_MINIMIZATION/README.md

 # RESULT:

-Thus the given logic functions are implemented
+Thus the given logic functions are iimplemented and verified successfully